NEW PHONE NUMBER!

 “WomanKraft is where dreams you didn’t even know you had, come true.”

 About WomanKraft, former Senator, Paula Aboud said, “They have built a community-friendly cultural enterprise that is a model of both creativity and stability, consistently empowering and inspiring women artists for well over 30 years, a remarkable feat in such a transient society.

 “I truly appreciate all of the opportunities being a part of WomanKraft has provided for me.”

 Traci Kelly (pictured above)

-Our organization is artist membership based, grass roots, and service oriented and friendly.
-Anyone who thinks they can give and receive value from being a member is welcome to join at $30 a year.
-Skill sharing, communication about the arts, and promoting the value of the creative process are important aspects of the organization’s mission.
-All artists whether members or not may apply for inclusion in most shows depending on show themes.
+Our organization is membership-based, grass roots, service-oriented, and friendly.
+All artists and art-lovers who think they can give and receive value from being a member is welcome to join at $30 a year.
+Skill-sharing, communication about the arts, and promoting the value of the creative process, are important aspects of the organization’s mission.
+All artists, whether members or not, may apply for inclusion in most shows, depending on show themes.
 Artists may also propose show themes.
 The gallery is open to the general public three days a week and has an evening reception for each of the five shows we offer in a year.
 All are welcome to attend.

 The primary funding sources are individual contributions and earned income.
-However, crucial and prestigious grants include: the City of Tucson Back to Basics, The Richard Grand Foundation, CETA, NEA, Community Services Block Grant, Arizona Commission on the Arts, Tucson Pima Arts Council, The Southern Arizona Women’s Foundation, The American Association of University Women, The Every Voice in Action Foundation, The Arizona Women’s Fund, I.B.M., The Tucson Community Foundation, Tucson Cable Corporation, Gannett Foundation, and more…
+However, crucial and prestigious grants over the years have included the City of Tucson Back to Basics, The Richard Grand Foundation, CETA, NEA, Community Services Block Grant, Arizona Commission on the Arts, Tucson Pima Arts Council, The Southern Arizona Women’s Foundation, The American Association of University Women, The Every Voice in Action Foundation, The Arizona Women’s Fund, IBM, The Tucson Community Foundation, Tucson Cable Corporation, Gannett Foundation, and more…